GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gke/logging-write-api-quota-exceeded.md

 ### Description

 Checks if the project has exceeded any Cloud Logging write quotas within the defined timeframe.
-Quota exceedance could prevent nodes from sending log data, even if other configurations are correct.
+Exceeding the quota could prevent nodes from sending log data, even if other configurations are correct.

 ### Failure Reason